garethfuller/balancer-fyi-web/README.md

 3. Click `Run workflow` button

 ### Rollbacks
+Rollbacks to a specific commit can be triggered manually.
 To trigger a rollback deployment:

 1. Select `Rollback CI/CD`
 2. Select `Run worflow`